• Taste: plums, strawberries, vanilla • Aroma: vanilla • Mouthfeel: smooth & thick

 Tea Taste: Clear, fresh, and pure taste with a sweet, bright finish.
 Keywords for Bai Hao Yin Zhen are "clear" and "refreshing".

 Authentic White Peony tea leaves are multi-colored, similar to the beautiful autumn leaves.
 Furthermore, they are abundant in silvery-white "peach fuzz".
 In Chinese, we call this tea Bai Mudan (白牡丹).
 The brew of this craft tea is a light golden color, reminiscent of a good Silver Needle White Tea, but more rich and nutty in flavor.

-Tea Taste: Smooth, sharp, with a rich and fresh floral fragrance, sweet and mellow taste.
-Keywords are "fresh", "sweet" and "pure".
+Tea Taste: Smooth and sharp, with a rich and fresh floral fragrance sweet and mellow taste.
+Keywords are "fresh", "sweet," and "pure".

 Tea Taste: Smaller buds and leaves, with occurring silver hair buds.
 Rich, pure, and mellow taste with a hint of sweetness and red dates fragrance.
 Keywords are "pure" and "mellow".

 Shou Mei White Tea originated in the birthplace of white tea — Fujian Province.
 The name Shou Mei comes from the shape of the loose tea leaves, which resemble the long eyebrows of the god of longevity, Shou Xing.
 Tea connoisseurs believe tea is only the beginning of the journey in its basic form.
 However, with age, it transforms into medicine.
 Indeed, aged white tea has been a part of Traditional Chinese Medicine.

 Aged bai cha often comes in pressed tea cakes or bricks, similar to pu-erh tea.

 Tea Taste: Mellow, full-bodied, and sweet with a long-lasting finish and a pronounced sweet aroma.
 Keywords are "thick" and "mellow".